Understanding PF Calculations: How to Handle Basic Pay, HRA, and Contribution Limits?

 Madhu.T.K

-It is not mandatory that the PF should be contributed only on a basic salary subject to a maximum of Rs 6500, but if the employees wishes that he should contribute on a higher amount, say, Rs 15000, he can do so.
-The percentage of 12 is the statutory minimum and if the employee wants to contribute a higher percentage he can do so.
-However, the employer can restrict his contribution to Rs 6500 and to 12%.
-If the terms of employment so requires the employer can also contribute higher percentage and on a higher amount.
-As such the employer's contribution and employee's contribution NEED NOT NECESSARILY be the same.
+I think the same question was answered many times.
+It is not mandatory that the PF should be contributed only on a basic salary subject to a maximum of Rs 6500, but if the employee wishes that he should contribute on a higher amount, say, Rs 15000, he can do so.
+The percentage of 12% is the statutory minimum, and if the employee wants to contribute a higher percentage, he can do so.
+However, the employer can restrict their contribution to Rs 6500 and to 12%.
+If the terms of employment so require, the employer can also contribute a higher percentage and on a higher amount.
+As such, the employer's contribution and the employee's contribution need not necessarily be the same.

-Regarding Basic salary and HRA proposition, there is no hard rule but it is decided according to the company's internal policies.
+Regarding basic salary and HRA proposition, there is no hard rule, but it is decided according to the company's internal policies.

 Regards,